SomMeri/less4j/README.md

 These methods differ in one important point: how they handle "@import lessFile" statement.
 In all cases, files referenced by the import statement are assumed to be relative to current file.
 They are also assumed to have the same type e.g., the first method assumes that all less files imports link files on local filesystem, second method assumes that all less imports reference files by relative urls and the third method leaves imports as they are.

-Compiler invoked through string based compile method is unable to find imported less files and therefore leaves the import statement as it is.
-Use it with caution.

 Return object `CompilationResult` has two methods:
 * `getCss` - returns compiled css,
 * `getWarnings` - returns list of compilation warnings or an empty list.